jimmylokure/configure-ad/README.md

 <p>
 10) Back in the Server Manager, click the flag notification at the top right and promote the server to a domain controller.
-  Add a new forest and choose a root domain name, (I chose mydomain.com for the sake of lab practice).
+  Add a new forest and choose a root domain name (I chose mydomain.com for the sake of lab practice).
   Choose a password for the domain and create a DNS delegation.
   Install Domain Services and let the VM restart.
 </p>